viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Depending on your Python installation, run the script with the command `python3 file_via_socket.py [params]` or `python file_via_socket.py [params]`.

-I tested the script on Ubuntu 22.04 and Windows 11.
+I tested the script on Windows 11 and Ubuntu 22.04.

 The default port the script listens on for connections is 65432, and the default bind IP address is 0.0.0.0 (i.e., the script listens on all the configured network interfaces). **Make sure that the firewall on your PC allows incoming connections to Python on the given port.**